CDCgov/prime-reportstream/prime-router/docs/proposals/0012-proposal-for-hl7-nack.md

 Finally, this will allow us to build out the functionality of the HL7 ingestion by including the ability to process a second message type on something very small and straightforward.

+## Next Steps
+- Identify the different partners we could work with to test this out
+- Identify what our responsibilities are around a `NACK` message
+- Plan out what the website will look like for reporting our errors

 ## References
 [https://repository.immregistries.org/files/resources/5835adc2add61/guidance_for_hl7_acknowledgement_messages_to_support_interoperability_.pdf](https://repository.immregistries.org/files/resources/5835adc2add61/guidance_for_hl7_acknowledgement_messages_to_support_interoperability_.pdf)

 ## Discussion Points
-- If we build this, will states use it?
-- If we accept a `NACK` message, what should our response be?
-Do we have an SLA that outlines our responsibilities here?
+- Can we flip this around and use with senders?
+Can we pilot this with SimpleReport and one other sender?